streamnft-tech/account_demolisher/docs/Tech.md

 For example, zero-balance trustlines can usually be removed directly, while positive-balance trustlines require sale, transfer, payout, or conversion before removal.
 Open offers must be cancelled before associated trustlines can be removed.
 Claimable balances may need to be claimed or reviewed.
 Sponsorship state may need to be revoked in batches.
 Multisig accounts may require signer and threshold changes before account merge is possible.

+When sponsorship cleanup spans many entries, OrbitWay should run it as a multi-pass flow: detect sponsored entries, build a safe revoke batch, show the batch for review, prepare XDR, collect signatures, submit, refresh state, and only continue if sponsored entries still remain.
+Likewise, claimable-balance handling should remain selective rather than assuming every detected balance should be claimed automatically.

 After each signed cleanup transaction, OrbitWay refreshes account state and rebuilds the health report.
 This prevents the app from relying on stale assumptions and allows the user to move through cleanup in controlled steps.

 Account merge is treated as the final action.
 Before merge, OrbitWay verifies that no blocking balances, trustlines, offers, claimable balances, account data entries, sponsorship state, signer configuration issues, unsupported Soroban state, or DeFi positions remain.
 It also verifies that the destination account is valid and that the user has explicitly reviewed the irreversible merge action.